 The SRH1540 from Shure is another premium set of studio headphones.
 It offers an excellent sound profile and spacious soundstage.
 Great for mixing and mastering.

-- A very flat response across the full frequency range.
+- A very flat frequency response across the full frequency range.

 - Not great for travel or bass lovers.